floooh/oryol/code/Modules/Gfx/README.md

 ##### VertexLayout

-A VertexLayout object describes how a geometry vertex is layed out in memory:
+A VertexLayout object describes how a vertex in the Mesh's vertex buffer is layed out in memory:

 - the number and order of vertex components
 - the meaning or 'semantic' of a each vertex component